This post is in partnership with 3-IN-ONE® Lock Dry Lube. All thoughts and words are my own.

 Learn to differentiate between their happy clucks, everyday squawks, and enthusiastic “egg song,” as I like to call it, from their frantic distress calls that warn of danger and predators.

-While you can never fully protect your flock when they’re free-ranging, try to supervise them if you can, or be close enough that you can hear them and chase off predators when needed.
+While you can never fully protect your flock when they’re free-ranging, try to supervise them if you can, keep a watch dog outside, or be close enough that you can hear them and chase off predators when needed.

 Most importantly, don’t overlook the small stuff.
 While most of our efforts may be focused on defending against predators like raccoons and hawks, mice and rats (and their droppings) can also pose a serious problem to a flock.